Guided Exercise: Application High Availability with Kubernetes

 As the

-user, create a pod from a YAML manifest in thereliability-ha
+developeruser, create a pod from a YAML manifest in thereliability-haproject.Log in as the

 [student@workstation reliability-ha]$ oc exec long-load -- \ curl -s localhost:3000/health Ok